-An informative post about balancing hormones naturally and an easy guide to seed cycling throughout the month.
+This is an informative post about balancing hormones naturally and an easy guide to seed cycling throughout the month.

 How many of you have blamed your moods on your hormones?
-You know, you suddenly get emotional for no reason half way through your cycle, start crying at that horse rescue video you saw on twitter (maybe that’s just me) or suddenly snap at your partner because they forgot to pick up eggs?
+You know, you suddenly get emotional for no reason halfway through your cycle, start crying at that horse rescue video you saw on Twitter (maybe that's just me) or suddenly snap at your partner because they forgot to pick up eggs?
 We can all agree, hormones have a deep impact on our lives.
 I mean for good reason because for about 30-35 years we are biologically a vehicle for creating and carrying human life.
-Whether we choose to do so or not, is a different story but we can’t change biology – we are designed to perpetuate the species.
+Whether we choose to do so or not, is a different story but we can't change biology - we are designed to perpetuate the species.

 In order to have that mechanism in place, we are often at the mercy of hormones.
 I personally have about 2.5 weeks a month where I feel relatively good.
-Planning a vacation and realizing you’re going to be either PMSing or on your period the entire time kind of puts a damper on things.
-We all know the feeling, the bloating that makes you look about 4 months pregnant, water retention, breast tenderness, mood swings, headaches, cramps.
-And if you’re one of the really unfortunate ones, the cripplingly heavy bleeding that makes you want to lock yourself up in a room for 2 days.
+Planning a vacation and realizing you're going to be either PMSing or on your period the entire time kind of puts a damper on things.
+We all know the feeling, the bloating that makes you look about 4 months pregnant, water retention, breast tenderness, mood swings, headaches, and cramps.
+And if you're one of the really unfortunate ones, the cripplingly heavy bleeding makes you want to lock yourself up in a room for 2 days.
 It sucks.
-I’ve been there and can check off every single symptom.
+I've been there and can check off every single symptom.

 But what if I told you that there may be a different way?
 What if we don't have to suffer from the extremes that revolve around a woman's cycle?

-Let’s have a look at why hormone imbalance wreaks havoc on our lives and what we can do to get back on track and feeling more like ourselves.
-But first, let’s look at the role of hormones in the body.
+Let's have a look at why hormone imbalance wreaks havoc on our lives and what we can do to get back on track and feel more like ourselves.
+But first, let's look at the role of hormones in the body.

-What are the major hormones
+What are the major hormones?

 We all throw the words "I'm so hormonal" around but do we really know what it means and what they're responsible for?

-Without boring you to tears and going into a quasi anatomy lesson, I will focus on only the major hormones the human body releases out of the 50 different ones.
+Without boring you to tears and going into a quasi-anatomy lesson, I will focus on only the major hormones the human body releases out of the 50 different ones.

-- Estrogen – This is the major sex hormone in women which is responsible for puberty, pregnancy and menstrual cycles.
+- Estrogen - This is the major sex hormone in women which is responsible for puberty, pregnancy, and menstrual cycles.

 - Melatonin - This hormone is responsible for regulating sleep.
 It decreases when the sun rises and increases after sunset.